hopkinsju/rancher-tf-aws/README.md

 if you want to create a cluster, all you need to do is run: `terraform apply` and to destroy the cluster just run `terraform destroy`
 You will get following resources created:
 - VPC
-- NAT instance
+- NAT gateway
 - Public Subnet
 - Private subnet
 - Security groups
 - Your custom keypair
-- EC2 instances on ubuntu 14.04
+- EC2 instances running RancherOS

 ### Pre requisites